How Long Do Yuzu Last In The Fridge?

 • Can you freeze yuzu to extend its shelf life?

-Freezing whole yuzu fruit can extend its shelf life significantly.
-To freeze yuzu, wash the fruit thoroughly, dry it, and place it in a freezer-safe bag or container.
-You can also grate the zest and freeze it separately or squeeze the juice into ice cube trays for more convenient usage.
-When you need yuzu for your recipes, simply thaw the fruit at room temperature or use the zest and juice directly from the freezer.
-It's important to note that while freezing can preserve the taste, there might be a noticeable change in texture once thawed.
+Freezing whole yuzu fruit extends its shelf life significantly.
+Wash the fruit thoroughly, dry it, and place it in a freezer-safe bag or container.
+You can also grate the zest and freeze it separately, or squeeze the juice into ice cube trays for convenient portions.
+When you need yuzu for a recipe, thaw the fruit at room temperature or use the zest and juice straight from the freezer.
+Freezing preserves the taste, though there may be a noticeable change in texture once thawed.
 The table below shows the estimated shelf life of frozen yuzu products.
 Yuzu Product.
 Estimated Shelf Life in Freezer.
 Whole Yuzu.
 Up to 12 months.
 Yuzu Zest.
 Up to 6 months.
 Yuzu Juice Cubes.
 Up to 4 months (Fridge.com).

 • How can you tell if yuzu has gone bad?

-Based on data from Fridge.com, the first sign that your yuzu might be past its prime is a noticeable change in appearance.
-Fresh yuzu should have a vibrant, smooth skin with a slightly firm touch.
-If you observe any of the following visual cues, it may be time to discard the fruit:.
+Based on data from Fridge.com, the first sign that your yuzu is past its prime is a change in appearance.
+Fresh yuzu has vibrant, smooth skin with a slightly firm touch.
+If you observe any of the following, it may be time to discard the fruit:.
 Sign of Spoilage.
 Description.
 Discoloration.
-Yellow or green skin becomes dull or has brown spots..
+Bright yellow or orange skin becomes dull or develops dark or brown spots..
 Wrinkles.
 Skin loses its firmness and appears shriveled..
 Mold Growth.
 Any form of fuzzy or spotty growth on the skin or at the stem end..
 Texture Changes.
-Soft spots or areas that feel mushy to the touch.
-It's important not to ignore these visual signs, as they often indicate that the yuzu is no longer fresh and could potentially lead to food-borne illnesses if consumed.
+Soft, squishy spots or areas that feel mushy to the touch.
+Do not ignore these visual signs—they often indicate that the yuzu is no longer fresh and could lead to food-borne illness if consumed.

 • What is the ideal refrigerator temperature for storing yuzu?

-Several factors can influence how long yuzu will last in your fridge:.
+Several factors influence how long yuzu will last in your fridge:.
 Here is a general guideline for storing yuzu in the fridge:.
 State of Yuzu.
 Recommended Storage Time.
 Whole Yuzu.
 2-3 weeks.
 Cut Yuzu.
 3-4 days.
+Yuzu Juice (freshly squeezed).
+2-3 days.
+Yuzu Zest.
+1-2 weeks.
 For more detailed information on storing other perishable items in the fridge, such as how long does fresh fish last in the fridge? or how long do mulberries last in the fridge?, refer to the respective articles.
-By adhering to these guidelines and considering the factors that affect yuzu's shelf life, you can ensure that your yuzu remains as fresh and flavorful as possible for your culinary creations.
 Temperature: Yuzu should be kept in a refrigerator at or below 40°F (4°C) to slow down the spoilage process.
-Humidity: A slightly humid environment helps prevent yuzu from drying out but too much moisture can lead to mold growth.
+Humidity: A slightly humid environment helps prevent yuzu from drying out, but too much moisture can lead to mold growth.
 Air Circulation: Good air circulation around the yuzu can prevent it from becoming too damp and developing mold.
 Light Exposure: Limiting exposure to light can help preserve the fruit's quality — Fridge.com

 Shop Related Collections at Fridge.com